Jiahang Xu

 Research SDE at Microsoft Research Asia

 Previously, my research centered on efficient and scalable AI systems for hardware-aware neural architectures.
-I worked on neural architecture search (NAS) with projects like ElasticViT
+I worked on neural architecture search (NAS) with projects like ElasticViT, SpaceEvo, and LitePred, as well as structured pruning techniques such as Compresso.

 Before transitioning to AI systems, my early research during my M.S. at Fudan University focused on medical imaging.
 I developed foundational frameworks for segmentation, registration, and neurological disease analysis, contributing to early diagnosis of Alzheimer’s and Parkinson’s disease.